mpbron/instancelib/docs/source/intro/usage.rst

 Instead of using the raw data directly, you can use your own custom feature extraction or embeddings and precompute them.
 For example, for document classification, it would make sense to use a document embedding like Doc2Vec.
-In this library, you can easily integrate them in your pipeline.
+In this library, you can easily use third-party vectorizers.
 First, we define the feature extraction method:

 .. code:: python